SAVE THE DATE

 - New guidelines for management of urinary, gastrointestinal, respiratory, and soft tissue infections

-Specially designed for the needs of busy clinicians, Harvard Medical School faculty provide outcomes-driven and evidence-based answers to questions that MDs, NPs and PAs face every day, such as ...
+Specially designed for the needs of busy clinicians, this course features Harvard Medical School faculty who provide outcomes-driven and evidence-based answers to questions that active PHYSICIANS, NPs and PAs face every day:

-- How should I manage recurrent C. difficile?
+- How can I manage resistant and recurrent urinary tract infections?

 - What strategies are recommended for treating and preventing MRSA infection?